Add a GitHub workflow

 At this stage it is a good idea to commit your files.

-Try to run the chain of workflows by building a new image.
-The receiving workflow will try to commit the changes, but it will fail because you've not configured a PAT and GPG key yet.
-The next section covers how to do this.
+Build a new image to run the workflow chain.
+The receiving workflow will fail because you haven't configured a PAT and GPG key yet.
+The next section covers this.

 Next step